Acoustic Caulk: Is It the Best Possible Soundproof Solution?

 When it comes to soundproofing, there are two big things we’re after.
 Mass and density.
 Increasing mass and density reduces sound passage from one side to the next.
 In exterior walls, this may mean using some acoustic insulation inside, or mass loaded vinyl rolled onto the wall.
 They both add some mass and density, preventing a good deal of sound passage.

-When it comes to doors, we usually go for heavy doors with door seal kits.
+When it comes to doors, we usually go for heavy doors with acoustic door seals.
 The heavier the door the better.
 If the door has a window, a double or triple-pane window with air or gas gaps between work best.
 Same thing with your exterior windows.
 More panes equal more soundproofing power.
 But adding mass and density to these places won’t necessarily solve all your problems.

 Another thing that needs to be addressed in any of these spots is any gaps or cracks.
 Much of the sound leakage we experience in rooms is due to empty space in the facade.
 As a simple rule of thumb, if air can get through, so can sound.
 You’ve got to add some mass and density there too.
 You’ve got to fill those gaps and cracks with a quality soundproofing sealant.